Two Rules to Follow When Creating Art Cards and ACEO

 When producing an art card or ACEO, the size format is not the only rule to follow.
 Copyright laws must also be followed and obeyed.
 An image like art or a photograph is automatically copyrighted for a period of 50 years beyond the artist’s or photographer’s death.
 Photographs also require a basic model release.
 This release allows a user to incorporate an image into a publication only if he or she abides by the specific usage terms in the model set by the photographer.
 Some model releases do not allow for republication at all.

 Brand names and logos are strictly forbidden for unauthorized reproduction.
 Do not attempt to use one with out express permission.
-An attempt to do so most often results in a law suit.
+An attempt to do so most often results in a lawsuit.

 Create your own art tiny treasures of art cards or ACEO.
 Often these tiny pieces of artwork are referred to as pocket art.
 It is art that conveniently fits in your pocket just as a baseball card would.
 Feel free to experiment with different media.
 You can color with crayon, cut and paste scrapbook materials to an art card or show your skills with watercolors.
 The range of expression is vast and only adds to the allure of art cards.